nburgdorfer/cvtkit/docs/resources/file_formats.md

 ## SFM Format
 Below is an example of camera parameters encoded in *SFM Format*.

-The first line is a tag that identifies the following information is the extrinsics matrix of the camera.
+The first line is a tag that identifies the following information is the homogeneous transformation (or extrinsics) matrix of the camera.
 Rows of each matrix in this format are encoded on separate lines, with a space between each matrix element.

 Following the extrinsics matrix is a blank line, followed by the intrinsics tag.
 The intrinsics matrix follows the same format as the extrinsics matrix above.